 Now that you've read about the various theories on what causes IC flares, I challenge you to pay more attention.
 Grab yourself a journal or use the Notes app in your iPhone to track your IC symptoms.
 This is also an extremely vital action you need to take during an Elimination diet.

 Looking for more information and guidance on IC and how to reach remission?
 Want to conduct an Elimination diet but have no clue how to do it?
-Click "Contact" at the top of the page and "Apply Now" to schedule your Discovery call with me!
+Check out my Road To Remission program, where I'll help you investigate your diet triggers & minimize your symptoms in 3 months!